Skip to main content

 Key Takeaway

-Note on address accuracy: consulate locations and operating hours can change.
-Always verify the current address and hours on the official website of the Consulate General of Japan in Dubai before your visit.
+Note on accuracy: VFS centre locations, fees, and operating hours can change.
+Always verify current details on the official VFS Global Japan (UAE) website and the official Japan eVisa portal before applying.

 Japan Visa Submission: Key Facts for Dubai Residents

-• Dubai Consulate covers: Dubai, Sharjah, Ajman, Ras Al Khaimah, Fujairah, Umm Al Quwain
+• VFS Japan Visa Application Centre (Dubai) covers: Dubai, Sharjah, Ajman, Ras Al Khaimah, Fujairah, Umm Al Quwain

-Which Japanese Consular Office to Use: Dubai vs Abu Dhabi
+Which Office to Use: Dubai (VFS) vs Abu Dhabi (Embassy)

 Dubai